-The study includes an oversample of Latino registered voters, with the total number of Latino voters interviewed at 471 (300 weighted).
+The study includes an oversample of 400 known-Latino registered voters, with the total number of Latino voters interviewed at 487 (373 weighted).
 All interviews among known Latinos were carried out via telephone by bilingual Latino interviewers, and conducted in the preferred language of the survey respondent, English or Spanish.
-Overall, 35 percent of interviews among the known Latino sample were conducted in Spanish and 65 percent in English.
+Overall, 33 percent of interviews among the known Latino sample were conducted in Spanish and 67 percent in English.
 The technique of using fully bilingual interviewers yields higher response and cooperation rates and is greatly preferred because it does not terminate calls with Spanish-language households and require a callback.

 Upon completion of all interviewing, the results were weighted to bring the Latino oversample population into line with the racial and ethnic composition of registered voters in California.
-The data were weighted to reflect the total population of registered voters throughout the state, balancing on regional and demographic characteristics for gender, age, race, and party registration according to known census estimates and voter file projections.
+The data was weighted to reflect the total population of registered voters throughout the state, balancing on regional and demographic characteristics for gender, age, race, and party registration according to known census estimates and voter file projections from several distinct voter files.

-The maximum sampling error for the overall sample of 1,500 registered voters is +/- 2.9 percentage points at the 95 percent confidence level.
-Margin of error for subgroups is higher.
-The margin of error for the 471 Latino sample respondents is +/- 5.0 percentage points at the 95 percent confidence level.
+The maximum sampling error for the overall sample of 1,500 registered voters is +/- 2.3 percentage points at the 95 percent confidence level.
+The margin of error for subgroups is higher.
+The margin of error for Latinos is +/- 4.6 percentage points at the 95 percent confidence level.